-- 16.8.1.
-When procuring goods and services from an approved central purchasing body such as the London Contracts and Supplies Group (LCSG) or Crown Commercial Services (CCS) the financial thresholds in the table at paragraph 16.14.2 above of the Procurement Rules do not apply.
-In these instances the procedures laid out in the existing contract or framework prevail which may require a mini competition or quotation exercise to be completed. - 16.8.2.
-The process for undertaking a mini competition or drawing off a framework will be clearly set out in the framework agreement and is very much like a mini tender process.
-The rules governing purchases via a framework are specific to each framework.
-In the event of drawing off the framework schools can consult with the Council's Legal Services who can also advise on the call-off process and the terms and conditions of the contract". - 16.8.3.
-Exceptions to the Procurement Rules will only be considered on the basis of a written report ("waiver request") produced in advance of procurement activity to the Governing Body Chair and Director of Schools.
+- When procuring goods and services from an approved central purchasing body such 16.8.1. as the London Contracts and Supplies Group (LCSG) or Crown Commercial Services (CCS) the financial thresholds in the table at paragraph 16.14.2 above do not apply.
+In these instances, the procedures laid out in the existing contract or framework prevail which may require a mini competition exercise to be completed. - 16.8.2.
+The process for undertaking a mini competition or a direct call-off will be clearly set out in the framework agreement.
+The rules governing purchases via a framework agreement are specific to each framework.
+In the event of calling- off the framework schools can consult with the Council's Legal Services who can also advise on the call-off process and the terms and conditions of the contract. - 16.8.3.
+Exceptions to the Procurement Rules will only be considered on the basis of a written report ("waiver request") produced in advance of procurement activity to the Governing Body Chair and Director of Learning and Schools.
 The waiver request should set out good operational and financial reasons and be based on value for money principles.
 Examples of exceptions, such as an emergency where serious financial loss or loss of life may be concerned, or when the goods, works or services are of an exclusive proprietary nature should be outlined in the waiver request.

 Note: waivers must only be used as a last resort and in exceptional circumstances.
 This is because of the risk of a Court challenge being brought by an aggrieved contractor.
-That risk is greater where the European Procurement Directive (Public Contracts Regulations 2015) apply to the procurement and there is also a separate risk of a complaint being made to the European Commission.
+That risk is greater where the European Procurement Directive or (Public Contracts Regulations 2015) apply to the procurement and there is also a separate risk of a complaint being made to the European Commission.
+Waivers may only be approved when there has been a considered approach, including balancing of and accepting the risks and a clear forward plan for the re-tender of the contract.

 - 16.8.4.
-The waiver request must include comments from Strategic Procurement, the Legal Services Contracts Team, and Head of Schools Commissioning, Children's Services. - 16.8.5.
+The waiver request must include comments from Strategic Procurement, the Legal Services Contracts Team, and the Director of Learning and Schools. - 16.8.5.
 Chairs of Finance under delegated authority from the school governing body can agree exceptions for Value Bands i), ii) and iii) contracts up to their delegated authority levels by approving a written waiver request from the Head Teacher.
 Any such waivers are to be reported to the next meeting of the full governing body. - 16.8.6.
-Chairs of governing bodies in agreement with the Director of Schools Services can agree exceptions for Value Band iv) contracts up to their delegated authority levels by approving a written waiver request from the Head Teacher.
+Chairs of governing bodies in agreement with the Director of Learning and Schools can agree exceptions for Value Band iv) contracts up to their delegated authority levels by approving a written waiver request from the Head Teacher.
 Any such waivers are to be reported to the full governing body. - 16.8.7.
-A Recordable Decision report must be completed where appropriate and reported to the school governing body in all cases. - 16.8.8.
+Decisions made under delegated authority must in all cases be reported to the governing body and duly minuted. - 16.8.8.
 There is no Council authority to waive or override the requirements of European or National Law.